Oh, Hi!: From Scallops to Spells, A Love Story Unhinged

 [MOLLY GORDON as Iris, LOGAN LERMAN as Isaac in ‘Oh, Hi!’
 Courtesy of Sony Pictures Classics]

-A new Sony Pictures Classics film, written and directed by Sophie Brooks, just dropped.
-Oh, Hi! takes us to an adorable farmhouse in upstate New York, where Iris and Isaac (Molly Gordon and Logan Lerman) spend a romantic weekend away.
+A new Sony Pictures Classics film just dropped!
+Oh, Hi!, written and directed by Sophie Brooks, takes us to a quaint little farmhouse in upstate New York, where Iris and Isaac (Molly Gordon and Logan Lerman) spend a romantic weekend away.
 The vibes are on point.
 They stop for strawberries (hilarious all on its own), explore the nearby lake, meet a weird neighbor, and end the night with a beautiful dinner in the yard that Isaac prepares.
 The man cooked scallops!
-Everything feels romantic and dreamy, with a cloud of unpredictability looming over the character's heads that I couldn't wait to watch burst.
-While there are moments where you might think, Is Isaac a bad guy?
-What is he up to?
-What is going to happen at this farmhouse?
-The film remained funny and light even when those thoughts crossed my mind.
-Then comes a steamy night involving handcuffs Iris finds in a locked closet, claiming closed doors give her anxiety.
-At first, the handcuffs seem like part of the fun, but we soon find out they are a significant part of the plot.
+Everything seems to tick all the boxes of what a perfect day would look like, but you can't help but wonder if the other shoe will drop.
+The movie is still light and humorous, despite the slight cloud of uncertainty floating above their heads.
+Then comes a steamy night involving handcuffs Iris finds in a locked closet.
+At first, they seem like part of the fun, but we soon find out they are a significant part of the plot.

-That same night, everything changed.
-During a conversation about their relationship, while Isaac is still handcuffed, Iris realizes they're not on the same page.
-She thought they were committed to each other, given the emotional connection and boyfriend-like behavior (rightfully so), but Isaac sees it differently.
+The night seemed perfect.
+But afterward, during a conversation about their relationship, Iris realizes they're not on the same page.
+The good news is, they can probably handle this like adults.
+The bad news is, Isaac is still handcuffed.
+Iris thought they were committed to each other, given the emotional connection and boyfriend-like behavior, but Isaac sees it differently.
 He says something that makes it clear he's still sleeping with other people.
 Eventually, Isaac falls asleep, but an enraged Iris doesn't.
 Instead, she spends the entire night spiraling, talking to herself, googling how to make a man commit, and reading advice that feeds her obsession to fix this situation.
-By morning, exhausted and slightly unhinged, Iris decides she will leave Isaac handcuffed for twelve hours to buy her enough time to convince him they belong together.
+By morning, exhausted and mentally scattered, Iris decides she will leave Isaac handcuffed for twelve hours to buy her enough time to convince him they belong together.
 Even when she has to find him a bowl to urinate in, it doesn't register to her how wild and borderline criminal this is.
 As for Isaac, he's in the bedroom, panicked and thinking about the comment she made the day before about almost harming a past boyfriend.

 As Iris becomes visibly upset, it's fun to watch and wonder what will come next, but by the second half, the tone unravels into strange territory.
 Isaac realizes the situation is escalating, so he tries to stay calm, listens carefully to Iris' lengthy stories, and looks for ways to de-escalate the situation as things get stranger, all while still handcuffed.

 Then Iris calls her best friend Max, convinced she may have killed him during another heated argument.
-Max shows up with her boyfriend, adding another layer of humor and chaos, but Instead of grounding the situation, Max suggests casting a forgetting spell to make the whole thing disappear.
-And the film just rolls with this madness.
-(That makes complete sense; my friends and I always do this.)
+Max shows up with her boyfriend, adding another layer of humor and chaos.
+But instead of grounding the situation, Max suggests casting a forgetting spell to make the whole thing disappear.
+And the film just rolls with this madness. (totally normal).
 What started as a romantic dramedy shifts into a surreal comedic psychological thriller with no real transition.
-The first act is hilarious, and the writing was entertaining, with warm visuals and intense chemistry between Molly and Isaac that made me want to keep watching because there is no weak link when it comes to the acting, but this borderline ridiculous shift into nothingness trampled all over the rest of the movie.
+The first act is hilarious, and the writing was entertaining, with warm visuals and intense chemistry between Molly and Isaac that made me want to keep watching.
+There is no weak link when it comes to the acting, but this borderline ridiculous shift into nothingness trampled all over the rest of the movie.

 WATCH THE TRAILER